MEIBIKAN GOJU-RYU Timeline

 1881 Higaonna Kanryō returned from China, where he studied under Master Ryu Ryu Ko, and founded Naha-te, the precursor to karate.

-1916 Grand Master Higaonna Kanryo dies with student Chogun Miyagi at his side.
+1916 Grand Master Higaonna Kanryo dies with student Chojun Miyagi at his side.

-1930 Master Chogun Miyagi names the Gojyu Ryu style.
+1930 Master Chojun Miyagi names the Goju Ryu style.

-1933 Master Chogun Miyagi’s Gojyu-Ryu was accepted as part of Japan’s martial arts in the Dai Nippon Butoku Kai.
+1933 Master Chojun Miyagi’s Goju-Ryu was accepted as part of Japan’s martial arts in the Dai Nippon Butoku Kai.

 1952 Sensei Meitoku Yagi becomes the only student of Master Chojun Miyagi to be given permission to open a dojo.